National Conference of State Societies

-The National Conference of State Societies is an umbrella organization for all societies representing states in the United States of America.
+The National Conference of State Societies is an umbrella organization for all societies representing states in the United States of America, as well as all of the inhabited territories of the United States and the federal district of Washington, D.C.

 History

-The National Conference of State Societies (NCSS) was charted by Congress on April 3, 1952 when President Harry Truman signed Public Law 82-293 (36 U.S.C.
+The National Conference of State Societies (NCSS) was charted by Congress on April 3, 1952, when President Harry Truman signed Public Law 82-293 (36 U.S.C.
 1505).
 But the association was also known by other names in the early 20th and late 19th Century and the early roots date back to at least a listing of officers in the Congressional Directory of 1876 when the group was known as the Central Association of the States.
 NCSS is an umbrella organization for all state societies whose members include state and territorial expatriates including students, members of the military, active and retired lobbyists and government workers, members of Congress and staff living in the national capital region.
 The estimated membership of about 55 state and territorial societies in January 2009 was about 22,000 people.
 Only Rhode Island was not represented in the group in early 2009 for want of an active state society.